 New Jersey Contract Law

 New Jersey contract law is the basis for most civil litigation in New Jersey.
-Whether it is a small claims court litigation or major commercial litigation, it is more likely than not that the underlying claim stems from a contractual dispute.
+Whether it is small claims court litigation or major commercial litigation, it is more likely than not that the underlying claim stems from a contractual dispute.

 Contract Formation in New Jersey

 There are four main requirements to form a contract under New Jersey contract law:

 To form a contract, one party must make an offer and the other party must accept the offer.
 Each party must give up something of value in order to create a legal contract.
 This is called consideration.
 Meeting of the minds refers to an understanding between the two parties what it is they are agreeing to do.
 Last but not least, the terms of the contract must be reasonably certain.

 There is a common misconception that a contract must be in writing for it to be legally binding.
 Oral contracts, with some exceptions under the Statute of Frauds, are no less binding and enforceable.
 The biggest issue surrounding oral contracts is the lack of concrete evidence proving contract formation.